Lawnmower Safety Tips

 Summer Safety Tips For Kids

 When temperatures reach 90 degrees Fahrenheit or higher, overexposure to the heat can be hazardous.
-Pay attention to summer temperature predictions and take all heat advisories seriously.
+Pay attention to summer temperature forecasts and take all heat advisories seriously.

 What to do During Extreme Heat